paskalian/WID_LoadLibrary/README.md

                 // In here I realized that the module must have already been loaded to be prepared for execution.
                 // So I've gone a little back and realized the actual loading was done in the LdrpDrainWorkQueue function.

-                // This function is pretty interesting too, had a quick look and seen a lot.
+                // This function is pretty interesting, had a quick look and seen a lot.
 Gonna reverse this one too.
                 Status = LdrpPrepareModuleForExecution(pLdrEntryLoaded, pStatus);
                 *pStatus = Status;
                 if (NT_SUCCESS(Status))